JakubK/NumericalMethodsProjects/README.md

 MD3 - Interpolation of few given altitude profiles in csv format using following methods:
 - Lagrange's Interpolation Polynominal
-- Splines of third degree methods
+- Splines of third degree

 Script shows visualialization comparing the interpolated results with the real ones.